krystianwieczorek/StudentEssentials/README.md

 # Student-Essentials
-Student Essentials - mobile application for students with a built-in messenger.
+Student Essentials - a mobile application for students with a built-in messenger.